dextermallo/oscp-swiss/README.md

 > ship -t windows $windows_family
 > ```

-There are other commands to help you with the enumeration, exploitation, and post-exploitation, See [3.
+There are other commands to help you with the enumeration, exploitation, and post-exploitation.
+See [3.
 Usage](#3-usage).
-You can also customize the settings, add your own scripts, and utilities to the Swiss Knife, See [4.
+You can also customize the settings and add your own scripts and utilities to the Swiss Knife.
+See [4.
 Development & Customization](#4-development--customization).

 ## 2. Getting Started